Verlihub/verlihub/README.md

 Verlihub 1.2.0.x
 ==============

-Verlihub is a NeoModus Direct Connect server for Unix and Linux based operating systems that provides useful high level functions such as:
+Verlihub is a NMDC server for Unix and Linux based operating systems that provides useful high level functionality such as:

-  * Very low RAM and CPU usage
+  * Low RAM and CPU usage
-  * It can hold more than 20.000 users
+  * It can hold more than 25.000 users
+  * TLS secured connection via NMDCS protocol
   * Utility scripts for simple installation and hub management
   * Export and import of hub setting via MySQL
   * User management with privilegies